alex4men/CarND-PID-Control-Project/README.md

 I hand tuned the parameters, using very basic technique, found on the [stackoverflow](https://robotics.stackexchange.com/questions/167/what-are-good-strategies-for-tuning-pid-loops).
 I started from Kd and Ki set to zero, and cranked up the Kp until it started to be unstable on the starting straight line.
 Then I damped the oscillations with the Kd term.
 And finally I started gradually increase the Ki from 0.00001 to 0.01.
 The latter value showed very good results in long turns.
 You can see some commented PID initializations, which I saved when the car was able to finish at least 1 lap.

+You could always slow down the throttle, if you think it drives too close to the edge.
+I even found PID coefficients that kinda work on full throttle, but it always failed when I started filming it :)

 ## Dependencies

 * cmake >= 3.5